namanvashishtha/breast-cancer-ML-model/README.md

-# breast-cancer-ML-model
+# breast-cancer-DL-model
-machine learning model on learning weather the cancer type is malignant or benign
+Deep learning model on learning weather the cancer type is malignant or benign